front-end-foundations/Introduction/readme.md

 Demo - the difference between opening via file and via server.

+1. Open file file in Google Chrome and note the path in the address bar
 1. Install the Live Server extension in VSCode and use it to open `src/index.html` in Google Chrome

-2. Right click or control click on the link and choose `Inspect`.
+Even though the file is the same, the address bar will be different.
+This is because the file is being served by a server.
+The server is not necessary now but some of the features we will be using later will require it.
+It is also a good habit to get into.

 ### Dev Tools

+Right click or control click on the link and choose `Inspect`.

-No matter which browser you are working in, the developer tools are your first line of defense when troubleshooting and should be kept open when you are working.
+No matter which browser you are working in, developer tools are your first line of defense when troubleshooting _and should be kept open at all times when you are working_.
+(The shortcut for opening the developer tools is `command-option-i`.)

 Set the inspector to the right side of the screen using the "kebab" (...) menu.

-(The shortcut for opening the developer tools is `command-option-i`.)

 ### The Box Model